-Station-Location Description Bridge ID: The project will involve rehabilitation or replacement of a previously authorized, currently serviceable structure.
-The project will entail 031B00008N rehabbing or replacing the existing bridge and constructing a new bridge in the same general location and generally matching the current geometrics (bridges width, length, hydraulic openings, etc.).
+Station-Location Description Bridge ID: 018C00123N Beechy Road over Beechy Fork project will entail rehabilitating the existing bridge with the same current geometrics (bridge width, length, hydraulic opening, etc.).
 The project may involve the removal of debris and/or sediment.